 Fluorite the Most Colourful Mineral in the World

 Fluorite crystals represent one of the widest colour ranges of any natural mineral and colours are often bright and vibrant.
 Although described as the most colourful mineral in the world, in its purest form fluorite is colourless.
-Impurities within the crystal structure are the reason it changes colour and heat from natural geological processes such as radiation can also be a contributing factor.
-With that said, it should be noted that if fluorite crystals are exposed to heat or bright sunlight for any length of time the colour is likely to fade.
+Impurities within the crystal structure are the reason for the change in colour and heat from natural geological processes such as radiation can also be a contributing factor.
+With that said, it should be noted that if fluorite is exposed to heat or bright sunlight for any length of time the colour is likely to fade.

 Although hues of yellow, green, blue and purple are the most common, the mineral fluorite can also be white, pink, reddish orange, brown and even black.
 Crystals tend to be transparent or translucent with a vitreous or glass-like lustre.
 When void of impurities fluorite is made up of 51.1% calcium, 48.9% fluorine but with impurities comes small amounts of silicon, aluminium and magnesium.
 Inclusions of gasses and fluids such as petroleum and water are also sometimes present.

-Although crystals tend to be well formed and often occur as cubes, the mineral fluorite also occurs in massive form which means crystals have intergrown to form one large shapeless mass.
-Fluorite's ability to fluoresce when exposed to ultraviolet light has been well documented and the word 'fluorescent' comes from fluorite because it was the first mineral in which this optical phenomenon was observed.
-Fluorescence is caused by specific impurities within the crystal structure but interestingly, not all fluorite will fluoresce even when stones are obtained from the same locality.
+Although crystals tend to be well formed and often occur as cubes, fluorite also crystallises in massive form which means the crystals have intergrown to form one large shapeless mass.
+Fluorites' ability to fluoresce when exposed to ultraviolet light has been well documented.
+The word 'fluorescent' came about because this optical phenomenon was first observed in the mineral fluorite.
+Fluorescence is caused by specific impurities within the crystal structure but interestingly, not all fluorite crystals will fluoresce even in stones obtained from the same locality.